LeeCampbell/IntroToRx/content/02_KeyTypes.md

 (One last detail, just in case you saw it and were wondering, is that this method requires an `IScheduler`.
 This is an Rx abstraction for dealing with timing and concurrency.
 We need it because we need to be able to generate events after a one second delay, and that sort of time-driven activity requires a scheduler.)

-We'll get into all of these operators, and the workings of schedulers in more detail in later chapters.
-For now, the key point is that we typically use Rx by using a combination of LINQ operators that process and combine `IObservable<T>` sources to define the logic that we require.
+We'll get into all of these operators, and the workings of schedulers, in more detail in later chapters.
+For now, the key point is that we typically use Rx by creating a combination of LINQ operators that process and combine `IObservable<T>` sources to define the logic that we require.

 Notice that nothing in that example actually called the one and only method that `IObservable<T>` defines (`Subscribe`).
 There will always be something somewhere that ultimately consumes the events, but most of the work of using Rx tends to entail declaratively defining the `IObservable<T>`s we need.